alexhyriavets/Best-Practices/README.md

 **ApiError** is the custom error which extend standart **Error**.
 Implementation of this class described <a href="#">here</a>.

 ### Store Module
 Calls Api Module, commits mutations, implements other logic.
-At this level we should log error to sentry or dev console (depends on current environment) and throws it forward.
+At this level we should log error to sentry or dev console (depends on current environment) and throw it forward.
 ```javascript
 try {
 	// some actions